 The duration of the ICF and ICR frame exchange between the Co-BF coordinated AP and its associated recipient STAs before Co-BF transmission, which includes the SIFS between the ICF and the ICR, if the ICF and ICR frame exchange is included.

+To help the coordinated AP choose an appropriate LDPC codeword length, the minimum number of data OFDM symbols of the Co-BF transmission indicated in the Co-BF Invite frame should be greater than or equal to 0.5 times the maximum number of data OFDM symbols of the Co-BF transmission indicated in the Co-BF Invite frame.

 If the Co-BF coordinated AP rejects the Co-BF invite, the Co-BF Response frame should include the reason for rejection.

 In each of the Co-BF Invite and Co-BF Response frames, if there is information for more than one user, the users are ordered according to the number of spatial streams in non-increasing order.